isc-projects/kea/doc/sphinx/arm/hooks-run-script.rst

    DELETED_LEASES4_SIZE

-If LEASES4_SIZE or DELETED_LEASES4_SIZE are non zero, then each lease will have it's own unique identifier as shown below.
+If LEASES4_SIZE or DELETED_LEASES4_SIZE are non zero, then each lease will have its own unique identifier as shown below.
 First index starts at 0.

 ::